boonepeter/boonepeter.github.io/content/posts/vitamins-for-chm-part-1.md

 ---
 layout: post
-title: "Vitamins for Choroideremia - Part 1"
+title: "Vitamins for Choroideremia"
 author: Peter Boone
 tags: ["choroideremia"]
 date: 2021-06-26
 ---

+_Disclaimer:_ None of this should be taken as medical advice.
+Consult with your doctor.

 A question was posted in the [Choroideremia (CHM)](https://www.facebook.com/groups/Choroideremia) Facebook group about supplements:

 > Hello to all my fellow group mates.
 Just wanted some input as to what vitamins or supplements you are taking to help with CHM.
 I have been taking the Bausch and Lomb preservision and would like to know if there is something better or something additional you would recommend.
 TIA

-The research into vitamins and supplements for choroideremia is limited.
-I will do my best to outline some of the articles that have been published on the matter.
-None of this should be taken as medical advice.
+The research into vitamins and supplements for choroideremia is very limited.
+I have only been able to find one published research study that focused specifically on choroideremia.

 ## Macular Pigment and Lutein Supplementation in Choroideremia